compujuckel/AssettoServer/CyclePresetPlugin/README.md

 # Number of choices players can choose from at each voting interval
 VoteChoices: 3
 # Will track change randomly if no vote has been counted
-ChangeTrackWithoutVotes: true
+ChangePresetWithoutVotes: false
 # Whether the current preset/track should be part of the next vote.
 IncludeStayOnTrackVote: true
+# How often a cycle/vote takes place.
+Minimum 5, Default 90
+CycleIntervalMinutes: 90
-# How long the vote stays open
-# Minimum 30, Default 300
+# How long the vote stays open.
+Minimum 30, Default 300
 VotingDurationSeconds: 300
-# How often a cycle/vote takes place
-# Minimum 5, Default 90
-CycleIntervalMinutes: 90
-# How long it takes to change the preset/track after warning about it
+# How long it takes to change the preset/track after notifying.
+Minimum 1, Default 5
+TransitionDurationSeconds: 5
-# Minimum 1, Default 5
+# How long it takes before notifying.
+Minimum 0, Default 10
-TransitionDurationMinutes: 10
+DelayTransitionDurationSeconds: 10
+# Preset specific settings
+# The cfg/ directory is always ignored for the presets pool.
+Meta:
+    # The name that is displayed when a vote is going on or the preset is changing
+    Name: Shutoko noises
+    # Preset specific settings for randomization
+    Random:
+        # Is this preset part of the random selection
+        Enabled: false
+        # Weights for random preset selection, setting a weight to 0 blacklists a preset, default weight is 1
+        Weight: 1
+    # Preset specific settings for voting
+    Voting:
+        # Is this preset part of the voting
+        Enabled: true
 ```

 ### Presets